Banzai Pipeline: Surfers

 Numerous surfers and photographers have been killed at Pipeline, including Jon Mozo and Tahitian Malik Joyeux, who was famous for his heavy charging (gutsy surfing) at Teahupo'o.
 Pipeline has been called one of the world's deadliest waves.
 Its average wave is 9 feet (3 m), but it can be as tall as 20 feet.
 Especially perilous are sections of shallow reef known as "Off the Wall" and "Backdoor".

 A few of the notable surfers at Pipeline are Phil Edwards (who is credited as the first person to surf it), Greg Noll (first to surf Second/Third Reef in 1964), Joyce Hoffman (first woman to surf it), Butch Van Artsdalen, Gerry Lopez, Mike Stewart, Shaun Tomson, Mark Richards, Wayne 'Rabbit' Bartholomew, Peter Townend, Michael Ho, Simon Anderson, Tom Carroll, Sunny Garcia, Kelly Slater, Danny Fuller, Jamie O'Brien, Rob Machado, Andy Irons, Mick Fanning, Gabriel Medina, Italo Ferreira and John John Florence Moana Jones Wong has earned the nickname "Queen of Pipeline."
 In 1964, John Peck and Dick Catri were some of the first surfers to appear while inside the Pipeline tube in a published film.

+In 2024, Molly Picklum became the first woman to score a perfect 10 surfing Pipeline.

 Competitions

 The top surfing competitions at this spot include the Pipe Masters (board surfing), the Volcom Pipe Pro, the IBA Pipeline Pro (bodyboarding), and the Pipeline Bodysurfing Classic.
 Surfers can also submit videos to Surfline's Wave of the Winter competition.
 The competition focuses on beaches on Oahu's north shore, including Pipeline.

+Male elite professional surfers started competing at Pipeline in 1971.
+There was not an elite professional event for women surfers at Pipeline until 2020, when a male surfer was killed by a shark at Honolua Bay, and because of this the women’s Maui Pro was finished alongside the men at Pipeline.
+Since then, the best women’s tour for surfing has been held at Pipeline.